isaric/weather-app-java/README.md

 - **Open-Meteo API**: Weather data provider (client-side integration)
 - **Gradle**: Build and dependency management

+---
+## 🚀 AI-Powered Development

+This project embraces the power of state-of-the-art AI tools to accelerate development, improve code quality, and create intelligent weather summaries:

+- **GitHub Copilot**: Used extensively for smart code completion, suggestions, and refactoring.
+- **JetBrains Junie**: Provided advanced AI-assisted programming and code review within the IDE.
+- **LangChain4j**: Integrated for building AI-powered Java workflows and enabling seamless interaction with LLMs.
+- **Google AI Studio Gemini Models**: Leveraged to generate insightful and contextual weather data summaries for each city.

+---
 ## Setup and Installation

 ### Prerequisites